 As ordered reported by the House Committee on Ways and Means on September 14, 2016

-The staff of the Joint Committee on Taxation (JCT) estimates that the legislation would reduce revenues, thus increasing federal budget deficits, by $30 million over the 2016-2026 period.
+The staff of the Joint Committee on Taxation (JCT) estimates that the legislation would reduce revenues by about $1.0 billion over the 2016-2026 period.

 The Statutory Pay-As-You Go Act of 2010 establishes budget-reporting and enforcement procedures for legislation affecting revenues and direct spending.
-Enacting H.R.
-3957 would reduce revenues; therefore, pay-as-you-go procedures apply.
-The net changes in revenues and that are subject to those pay-as-you-go procedures are shown in the following table.
+The net changes in revenues that are subject to those pay-as-you-go procedures are shown in the following table.
 Enacting the bill would not affect direct spending.

-JCT and CBO estimate that enacting the bill would not increase net direct spending in any of the four consecutive 10-year periods beginning in 2027, and would increase on-budget deficits after 2027 by negligible amounts.
+JCT and CBO estimate that enacting the bill would not increase net direct spending in any of the four consecutive 10-year periods beginning in 2027 and would not increase on-budget deficits by more than $5 billion in any of those periods.

 JCT has determined that the bill contains no intergovernmental or private-sector mandates as defined in the Unfunded Mandates Reform Act.